-Key Information - for explanator y notes, se

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 25 February 2023

-Policy published on school website 15 March 2023

-Policy contact name and position 1 Kay Bishop, Senior Executive Assistant

-Amendments after determination l -

-Department for Education schoo number 878-2717

-Age range 4 to 11

-Type of school Academy primary school

-Admissions authority Ventrus Multi-Academy Trust

-Normal round intake Reception

-Published Admission Number 20 24-25 15

-Priority for children to another se tting Tiverton High School 1

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council 2 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office
+Key information.
+For glossary and e ovolenetery notes, and Annandiy A ink to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 31 January 2024 Policy published on school website 15 March 2024 Policy contact: name and position Kay Bishop, Senior Executive Assistant Amendments after determination Department for Education school number 878-2717 Age range 4 to 11 primary school Early Years provision 1 No Type of school Academy Admissions authority The Ventrus Multi-Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 15 Priority for children to another setting 2 Tiverton High School Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply ber 2023 to 15 January 2024

-Decision 16 April 20

-When to appeal ay 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 20

-Deadline to hear appeal 26 July 20)24 4

-Key Dates In-Year admission

-When to apply ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-Decision school days of an application

-When to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30 s school days of the form being submitted
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal and and an area area.
+Deadiline to Submit appear there is no deadline